All you need to know about a business premises lease

 Factor in other costs such as your legal fees, rental costs, service charges, insurance (contents and buildings) and utilities.
 Service charges are likely to include electricity, maintenance and cleaning in shared areas and any other costs not covered in your lease rent.
 You should also factor in the cost of your business rates – you can find details of any exemptions or rates relief on the YouGov website.

 Check for any restrictions in your lease on the use of the building – if there are restrictions on your business operating there you could consider applying for a change of use but this can be costly, time-consuming and you may not get the outcome you want.

 Hire an experienced commercial property solicitor to review the lease, but always check through it yourself.

 If you would like advice about taking on a commercial property lease Christopher Taylor will be happy to help.
-You can contact him on the telephone on 01264 325815 or by email on email@example.com
+You can contact him on the telephone on 01264 325815 or by email at email@example.com.